ACNoonan/nano-banana-bot/README.md

     ```
 2.  **Interact with the bot on Telegram:**
     -   Use the `/start` command to begin.
+    -   Send a text message for text-to-image.
-    -   Send a message with an image and a caption describing what you want to generate.
+    -   Send an image with a caption for image modification.
-    -   Use `/help` for instructions.
+    -   Use `/help` for detailed instructions.